-- From 2017: Ministry of Health, Labour and Welfare, Survey of Medical Institution (published every 3 years). - Until 2016: Ministry of Health, Labour and Welfare, Hospital Report (published annually).
+- From 2017: Ministry of Health, Labour and Welfare, Survey of Medical Institution (published every 3 years).

+- Until 2016: Ministry of Health, Labour and Welfare, Hospital Report (published annually).
+Coverage:

-- Persons employed (including self-employed) in hospitals that are medical institutions with 20 beds or more. - Data for all health professionals are based on a head count until 1986.
+- Persons employed (including self-employed) in hospitals that are medical institutions with 20 beds or more.

+- Data for all health professionals are based on a head count until 1986.
 Data for part-time physicians and part-time dentists have been converted to full time equivalent starting in 1987, and data for other health professionals have been converted to full time equivalent starting in 2002.

 Break in time series: 2017.
 The data source is Hospital Report until 2016 and Survey of Medical Institution from 2017.
 Some hospitals have unknown number of persons employed in the hospital after 2017.
+Due to change in data source, comparison of the numbers of persons employed in hospitals before and after 2017 is not possible.